 What is Mardi Gras?

-The Wednesday is known as Ash Wednesday, which is the first day of fasting in the run up to Easter, 46 days later.
+The Wednesday is known as Ash Wednesday, which is the first day of fasting in the run-up to Easter, 46 days later.

-In order to prepare for all those days of fasting, many people would traditionally eat a lot of fatty food in the run up to Lent, and particularly on the last day – hence “Fat Tuesday”.
+In order to prepare for all those days of fasting, many people would traditionally eat a lot of fatty food in the run-up to Lent, and particularly on the last day.
+Hence “Fat Tuesday”.
 Obvious really.

-Most famous of these is Mardi Gras in New Orleans, and the Rio Carnival in Rio de Janeiro, Brazil, where hundreds of thousands of people descend on the cities in question to have a good time and take part in the festivities.
+In many parts of the world Mardi Gras has grown into a celebration in its own right, with carnival celebrations happening all over the world.
+Most famous of these is Mardi Gras in New Orleans, and the Rio Carnival in Rio de Janeiro, Brazil, where hundreds of thousands of people descend on the cities to take part in the festivities.

-When is Mardi Gras 2025 in New Orleans?
+When is Mardi Gras 2027 in New Orleans?

-Mardi Gras 2025 is on March 4th 2025, with the main celebrations happening in the two weeks leading up to the date itself.
+Mardi Gras 2027 is on Tuesday, February 9th 2027, with the main celebrations happening in the two weeks leading up to the date itself.

 The largest celebrations usually happen on the two weekends before Mardi Gras itself, which always falls on a Tuesday.

-The biggest parades in New Orleans happen on Mardi Gras day, which is the Tuesday before Lent begins, 47 days before Easter.
-This date can fall anywhere from the 3rd February through to 10th March.
+Because Mardi Gras is linked to a religious date, which is in turn linked to cycles of the moon, the date changes every year.
+The biggest parades in New Orleans happen on Mardi Gras Day, which is the Tuesday before Lent begins, 47 days before Easter.
+This date can fall anywhere from the 3rd February through to the 10th March.

 - Mardi Gras 2027 – February 9th 2027